 It is also one of the purposes of this study to provide useful suggestions for reducing the negative impact of groupthink on decision accuracy under the condition of time pressure.
 In response to the four antecedents of the groupthink mentioned above, Shirey (2012) provides some strategies that may be applied to counter these antecedents.
 With active confrontation, there is a high probability that groupthink is prevented.
 To reduce the negative effects of high cohesion, Shirey (2012) pointed out that the attributes needed to determine group membership can be considered to ensure group diversity.
 It may also be useful to bring together multiple independent groups to solve a problem, or to divide an existing group into sub-groups to determine the pros and cons of the problem.
 In addition, it is helpful to involve individual panellists in critical assessment decisions (Michelle et al., 2019).
 In order to resolve structural faults, we can hire external professionals to manage the decision-making process, or consult with experts on relevant issues to find feasible alternatives; normative decision-making processes, leaders retaining views, and the rewards of “truth speakers” in groups are very helpful in resolving structural errors; at the same time, it may also have a positive impact to rotate the roles and responsibilities of group members (Shirey, 2012).
 Diversity is the key to organizational success because it provides a rich and useful diversity of ideas (Fernandez, 2007).
 A diverse group (such as background, professional and life experience) can generate collaborative, creative and entrepreneurial motivation when sharing personal opinions, and the diversity of ideas that such a group possess can provide an opportunity for dialectical discussion before action, and these processes help to avoid groupthink.
 Therefore, it is crucial for effective and productive decision making to encourage constructive input, evaluate alternatives at the appropriate level of agreement, and try to avoid one-dimensional thinking as a default position (Macleod, 2011).

+Time – limited case

 Time-limited case studies are an attractive part of the collective decision-making field, and a large amount of research has been carried out in this area.
 In real life and the financial environment, we often don't have enough time to analyse and discuss the issues carefully, but the decisions made in these cases are sometimes important.
 Time pressure affects the performance on many cognitive tasks (Roskes et al., 2013).
 Sometimes we need to change the strategy of decision making because time pressure makes the time available to search and evaluate relevant information very limited (Park, Iyer & Smith, 1989).